 The world’s attention was first drawn to the copyrightability of tattoos when Victor Whitmill, the artist behind Mike Tyson’s face tattoo, sued Warner Bros for an imitative tattoo worn by an actor in Hangover II.
 Since then, I find that there has been a raging discussion regarding tattoo artists’ copyright over their tattoos, including issues like fixation, ownership and fair use.
 This post does not focus on these questions of copyrightability.
 Instead, it develops upon an important point raised by Devika Agarwal in her post, where she suggests that celebrities’ tattoos might form indicia of their personality.
 In such a case, tattoo artists’ economic as well as moral rights over their designs would inevitably clash with the celebrity’s publicity rights over it.
 This post explores this issue.

 At the outset, in India, tattoos appear to satisfy the statutory conditions of copyrightability.
 Section 13(1)(a) of our Copyright Act only requires artistic works to be ‘original’ to enjoy protection.
-Unlike US Copyright law, there is no precondition for fixation in a ‘useful article.’
+Unlike US Copyright law, there is no precondition for fixation in a ‘tangible medium of expression.’
 Thus, as long as the design shows sufficient originality, there is no reason that fixation on human body as a medium of expression would be an issue (this issue, as part of the larger subject of copyrightability of tattoos has been discussed in detail here and here in this blog).

 The right of publicity is widely accepted to be a kind of IP right that protects a person against the misappropriation of their name, likeness, or other indicia of personal identity.
 Although publicity rights are not codified in India, there have been several cases revolving around these rights.
 In ICC Development v Arvee Enterprises, the court held that publicity rights arise from the right to privacy and inhere in an individual or in “any indicia of an individual’s personality like his name, personality trait, signature, voice, etc.” The Court further held, “The right of Publicity vests in an individual and he alone is entitled to profit from it.
 For example if any entity, was to use Kapil Dev or Sachin Tendulkar’s name/persona/indicia in connection with the ‘World Cup’ without their authorisation, they would have a valid and enforceable cause of action.”
 This understanding of publicity rights has been accepted and followed by many Courts subsequently, mimicking the common law right against passing off.
 In D.M.
 Entertainment v.
 Baby Gift House, it was observed that publicity rights entailed the right to permit or prevent the commercial exploitation of one’s likeness or attributes of one’s personality.
 This was further upheld in Titan Industries v.
 Ramkumar Jewellers and then in Tata Sons v.
 Aniket Singh.